List of Titans (2018 TV series) characters: Tim Drake / Robin

-Tim Drake is a young Gotham City resident seeking to become a vigilante.
+Timothy "Tim" Drake is a young Gotham City resident seeking to become a vigilante.
 Due to his strong investigative skills, he identifies Bruce Wayne as Batman and Dick Grayson as Nightwing.
-He attempts to assist the Titans in an effort to become the next Robin, which results in him being killed by Jonathan Crane.
-However, upon escaping the afterlife with Donna Troy, Tim participates in the final battle against Crane and knocks him out during a confrontation.
+He attempts to assist the Titans in an effort to become the next Robin, which results in him being killed by Jonathan Crane, but upon escaping the afterlife with Donna Troy, Tim participates in the final battle against Crane and knocks him out during a confrontation.
 Afterwards, Tim joins the Titans during their return to San Francisco.

 In season four, Tim gets a bo staff from S.T.A.R.
 Labs.
-He starts to develop a homosexual relationship with Bernard Fitzmartin.
+He starts to develop a relationship with Bernard Fitzmartin.
+He officially becomes Robin and gets trained by Red Hood at the time he is sent to find a lead in Gotham City.